saikrishna-ganji/assignment2-Ganji/README.md

 | France              | The architecture   | 17            |
 | Andaman Islands     | Beaches            | 10            |
 | India               | Culture and History| 18            |

+---

+# Pithy Quotes
+> This world  comedy to those that think, a tragedy to those that feels like.
+-*Horace Walpole*

+> The duty of comedy is to correct men by amusing them.
+-*Moliere*